ordina-jworks/ordina-jworks.github.io/_posts/2019-11-20-agile-reporting.md

 ## What

 So during the course of the project, I've had to report the progress to management.
-For this, I used the velocity of the team to generate a burndown chart so that they could see by what date we would arrive at the end.
+For this, I used the velocity of the team to generate a burnup chart so that they could see by what date we would arrive at the end.
 That's called forecasting.

 <span class="image left"><img class="p-image" alt="Timeline" src="{{ '/img/2019-11-20-agile-reporting/reporting-timeline.png' | prepend: site.baseurl }}"></span>